Cray-HPE/sat/docs/man/sat-swap.8.rst

 DESCRIPTION
 ===========

 The sat swap subcommand streamlines hardware component replacement by disabling components before removal and enabling the new components after installation.

+The 'swap blade' subcommand disables or enables a compute or UAN blade.
+This can be used to replace a given blade with a different blade from the same system or another system.

+Note: The 'sat swap switch' and 'sat swap cable' commands are deprecated and will be removed in a future release.
+Please use Slingshot Orchestrated Maintenance to perform switch and cable removal.
+See the HPE Slingshot Operations Guide for details.

 The 'swap switch' subcommand disables or enables the ports on a switch This can be used during switch replacement, or for other purposes where